InvestingStocks

 Tax efficiency

-That said, the underlying workings of ETFs make them even more tax efficient when following indices.
-ETFs involve Authorised Participants (APs) which allow tax free in kind transactions and because they are traded on exchanges between investors they don’t generate capital gains events.
+That’s because, so they say, ETFs involve Authorised Participants (APs) which allow tax free in kind transactions and because they are traded on exchanges between investors they don’t generate capital gains events.

 But again, just to reiterate this only works perfectly for an ETF that follows an index.
 If an ETF was managed by a highly active manager that was constantly buying and selling shares tax costs could be high.